-Industrial accident insurance Company car for work or as an additional benefit Paid sick leave beyond the statutory minimum Private car leasing from gross deferred compensation Continued payment of wages to surviving dependants in the event of death Long-service awards Sabbaticals Preventive health programs Flexible transition to retirement pension Family-friendly services, such as, for example, in-house kindergartens or working together with local organiza- tions offering day care facilities and vacation care for children
+Industrial accident insurance Company car for work or as an additional benefit Paid sick leave beyond the statutory minimum Private car leasing from gross deferred compensation Continued payment of wages to surviving dependants in the event of death Preventive health programs Family-friendly services, such as, for example, in-house kindergartens or working together with local organizations offering day care facilities and vacation care for children Sabbaticals Flexible transition to retirement pension

-In addition to the benefits above, in Asia-Pacific, Greater China and Japan, sitespecific group life insurance and group hospital insurance are also offered, extending beyond the statutory requirements.
+In addition to the benefits above, in Asia-Pacific, Greater China and Japan, site-specific group life insurance and group hospital insurance are also offered, extending beyond the statutory requirements.
 One noteworthy example is the attractive company pension plan in the USA.
 Infineon also encourages various work-time models intended, for example, to keep working hours flexible, depending on individual employees' circumstances.
-These models include trust-based working hours, parttime work and teleworking arrangements.
+These models include trust-based working hours, part-time work and teleworking arrangements.
 Thus, for example, in Asia-Pacific, Greater China and Japan, 83 percent of sites already offer flexible working and teleworking.